Tennis: Federer reaches Miami Open fourth round

 MIAMI: Roger Federer powered his way into the fourth round of the Miami Open with a 6-3 6-4 win over Argentina's Juan Martin del Potro at Key Biscayne on Monday (Mar 27).

-Del Potro always enjoys plenty of crowd support in Miami, which has a large Argentine community, and it was the same story again with chants of support ringing out for the 28-year-old on a packed Crandon Park centre court crowd.
+Del Potro always enjoys plenty of crowd support in Miami, which has a large Argentine community, and it was the same story again with football-style chants of support ringing out for the 28-year-old on a packed Crandon Park centre court.

+It was the pair's first meeting since 2013 and having won 15 of the previous 21 encounters, Federer was favourite - but the crowd factor gave the third round match an added edge.

+"Shortly before I walked out to the court you could sense the atmosphere.
+That's when I told myself, Just be prepared for something different, you know.
+It was different," Federer said.

-Federer was forced to save four break points in the first set, but he got ahead with a thundering forehand to take a 5-3 lead and served out for the set.
+He was forced to save four break points in the first set but he got ahead with a thundering forehand to take a 5-3 lead and served out for the set.

 The Argentine had a chance to turn things around when he had a break point when down 4-3 in the second set but Federer, moving well and looking full of confidence, held firm and wrapped up the match in one hour and 22 minutes.